groupdocs-merger/GroupDocs.Merger-Docs/java/getting-started/how-to-run-examples.md

 keywords:
 productName: GroupDocs.Merger for Java
 hideChildren: False
+toc: true
 ---
+{{< alert style="warning" >}}Before running an example make sure that GroupDocs.Merger has been installed successfully.{{< /alert >}}

+We offer multiple solutions on how you can run GroupDocs.Merger examples, by building your own or using our back-end or front-end examples out-of-the-box.

+Please choose one from the following list:

 ## Download from GitHub

 The complete examples package of **GroupDocs.Merger** is hosted on [Github](https://github.com/groupdocs-merger/GroupDocs.Merger-for-Java).
 You can either download the ZIP file or clone the repository of Github using your favorite Github client.